-Adele was unsurprisingly the focus of much of the show.
+Adele was the focus of much of the show.
 With two performances, 5 nominations, 5 wins, and one headline-grabbing speech, it’s safe to say Adele has reaffirmed her footing as a pop-star giant.
 After opening the show with “Hello”, she went on to tribute George Michael, only to mess up, curse, and start the song over.
-No one seemed to mind as the blunder only seemed to humanize the star and make the performance more heart touching.
+No one appeared to mind as the blunder only seemed to humanize the star and make the performance more heartfelt.
 During her acceptance speech for album of the year, Adele praised Beyonce and her album Lemonade as “monumental”, joining a slew of other artists including Kanye West and Frank Ocean who have voiced opinions about the Grammy’s choices for the best in music.
 Critics roared about the racial bias that seems to pour out of the Grammys after Adele’s win over Beyonce, suggesting that perhaps the Grammys lack inclusivity.
 In addition to this alleged bias, Beyonce’s performance outshined Adele’s.
 Adele’s performances focused on her standing and singing which, while impressive, seemed to pale in comparison to Bey’s colorful, moving, and spiritual show that featured maternal and earthly tones.
-A suspended chair sequence grabbed viewers after the entire world recently became aware of her pregnancy.
 Her performance was textured; it had layers to it, visually and emotionally.
 It invoked so many feelings that left you wanting more.
 The show also featured a last supper-like scene with Beyonce adorned as a goddess.
 (Read about the performance from an art-historian perspective here)

 A Tribe Called Quest and Anderson .Paak went political with their performance with Busta Rhymes quipping, “President Agent Orange” in reference to President Trump.
 Tribe filled the stage with a diverse group of people standing together in front of a broken down wall, reflecting on Trump’s recent travel ban, boarder wall proposition, and overall sentiments toward immigration.
 Ending their performance with the group center stage, their fists raised, and Q-Tip chanting “Resist!
 Resist!”, it’s clear the message Tribe was trying to project Sunday night.